unionai-oss/pandera/docs/source/dataframe_schemas.rst

 Column Validation
 -----------------

-A :py:class:`Column` must specify the properties of a column in a dataframe object.
+A :class:`~pandera.schema_components.Column` must specify the properties of a column in a dataframe object.
 It can be optionally verified for its data type, `null values`_ or duplicate values.
 The column can be coerced_ into the specified type, and the required_ parameter allows control over whether or not the column is allowed to